elastos/Elastos.Essentials/README.md

 - build clean: deletes runtime platforms.

-    if you update plugins, you should call build clean, then build runtime.
-Otherwise, latest plugins changes are not applied inside the native app.
+    If you update plugins, you should call build clean, then build runtime.
+Otherwise, the latest plugin changes are not applied inside the native app.

 - build clobber: deletes all generated or downloaded files (everything).